rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ### 5. Create app code

-The file that will be used to create the web app's code will be called [rds_visualizer.sh](./DNAnexus_deploy/rds_visualizer.sh).
-This script makes a directory in the selected DNAnexus project and pulls the source code from this repository for the build.
+The [rds_visualizer.sh](./DNAnexus_deploy/rds_visualizer.sh) script makes a directory in the selected DNAnexus project and pulls the source code required to build the web app from this repository.

 ```
 #!/bin/bash